eclipse-tractusx/item-relationship-service/docs/concept/#894-Efficient-orchestration-of-edc-negotiations/#894-Efficient-orchestration-of-edc-negotiations.md

 Verify that the Cache has been used for the registry and submodel negotiation.

-### Test case: start 2 jobs with different globalAssetIds at the same time
+### Test case: start 2 IRS jobs with different globalAssetIds at the same time

 Expected result is that both jobs complete and both had their full set of negotiations conducted.